 What is Osteopathy?

-Osteopathy was developed and introduced by Dr Andrew T. Still, a physician in Middle West of America in the 1870s.
-Hence, it is as old as modern medicine.
+Osteopathy is as old as modern medicine.
+The concept was developed by Dr Andrew T. Still, a physician in Middle West of America in the 1870s.
 Dr Still became disillusioned with the medical treatment practised at the time, which was often as hazardous to the patient as the disease itself.
 It was not Still's intention to found a new profession.
 He wanted to reform the existing system.

 Osteopathy was brought to England by J Martin Littlejohn, a Scot who met Still in Missouri and was impressed by his ideas.
 Littlejohn became student at Still's school and subsequently taught there with Still.
 He returned to England in 1913 and founded the British School of Osteopathy at 16 Buckingham Gate, London, in 1917.
 The school moved to larger premises in 1975 and is now in Southwark.

 Osteopathy in the UK now is a distinct healthcare profession, recognised in the Osteopaths Act 1993.
-Its practitioners are highly trained to practise autonomously in a primary contact setting and patients may consult them directly without being referred by another healthcare professional.
-Only practitioners registered with the General Osteopathic Council can use the title osteopath.
+Its practitioners are highly trained to practise autonomously in a primary contact setting.
+Patients may consult them directly without being referred by another healthcare professional.

-The World Health Organisation definition of Health states: "Health is a state of complete physical, mental and social well-being, not merely the absence of disease.Ē We support that definition.
+The World Health Organisation definition of Health states: "Health is a state of complete physical, mental and social well-being, not merely the absence of disease.”
+Osteopaths support that definition.